Skip to content

 Heavy cleanup — $5,000 to $8,000

 Multiple years of disorder, unreconciled accounts, missing WIP history.
-This is our Rapid Recovery tier.
+Our Dedicated Fractional CFO tier covers this with a priority 30-day cleanup.

 Rule of thumb